State Council (Sikkim): Final years (1974–75)

 Kazi Lhendup Dorjee was the last head of the Council.
 On 16 May 1975, he was sworn in as the first Chief Minister of the new Legislative Assembly of Sikkim.

 In May 1974, the council passed the Government of Sikkim Act, which provided for responsible government, and furthering relations with India.
 This was followed, in July, by them adopting a new constitution that provided for the country becoming a state of India.
 The Chogyal signed this constitution under pressure from the Indian government.
-The Lok Sabha then voted in favour of making Sikkim an "associate" state.
-The Rajya Sabha voted for an amendment on 8 September, giving it a status equal to that of other states, and absorbing it in the Indian Union.
+The Indian Lok Sabha (lower house) then voted in favour of making Sikkim an "associate" state.
+The Rajya Sabha (upper house) voted for an amendment on 8 September, giving it a status equal to that of other states, and integrating it with the Indian Union.
 On 8 September, the Chogyal cited "widespread Sikkimese misgivings over the bill", and called for a free and fair referendum.
 The Sikkimese Students Association echoed his call for a referendum.

 In March 1975, the Sikkim National Congress repeated its calls for integration into India, while the Chogyal again called for a referendum.
-On 9 April 1975, Indian troops entered the country, disarmed the palace guard (killing one of them, and injuring four others) and surrounded the palace, putting the king under house arrest.
+On 9 April 1975, Indian troops entered the country, disarmed the palace guard (killing one of them) and surrounded the palace, putting the king under house arrest.
 The next day, the Council passed a Bill, declaring the office of the Chogyal as abolished, and called for a referendum on this issue, which was scheduled to be held four days later.
 On 14 April, the referendum took place, resulting in more than 97% of the votes in favor of abolishing the monarchy.
 On 26 April the Indian parliament passed the 36th amendment to the constitution, which transformed Sikkim from an Indian protectorate to a new state within the Indian union.

 Palden Thondup Namgyal was the last Chogyal of Sikkim.
 He was deposed on 15 May 1975.

 On 15 May, the Indian President Fakhruddin Ali Ahmed ratified the constitutional amendment (36th) that made Sikkim the 22nd state of India, and abolished the position of the Chogyal.
 The State Council was considered to be dissolved, and its members were deemed to be the new Legislative Assembly of Sikkim.
 Following this, B. B. Lal took charge as the Governor of the state on 16 May.